 Some practices sell their patients supplies at little to no markup.
 This can be a great technique to help build a patient base, but at the same time don’t undersell yourself.
 Make sure that you accounting for all of your costs, such as shipping, storage, labor etc. This will help make sure that you are not losing money by offering this service.

 Creating a retail business can be as simple or complex as you need it to be, but you should always know how your retail business is performing.
 Make sure you can keep a record of sales either using a with software or some other method.
 Most practices use billing software to keep a record of their financial performance.
 Some programs have a retail or point of sale module that both records sales and also adjusts inventory counts accordingly.
 Have a plan for how you can gather this data and include it in your financial reporting.

 As you explore the possibilities for direct selling to your patients, the potential can be encouraging from a business perspective, but be sure to consider these important questions before you begin.

 ArbiMed offers medical inventory management software that can lower costs and optimize spending for your practice or facility.
-To learn more please visit our website, or contact us today to start a free trial or to schedule a free demo.
+To learn more please visit our website, or contact us today to schedule a free demo.